-What is it and how is it treated?
+What is scoliosis, and how is it treated?

 Scoliosis is a spinal deformity that causes either an S-shaped or C-shaped curvature of the spine.
 The condition is commonly seen in adolescents but can also develop progressively as an adult.

-There are different types of Scoliosis and the types vary according to the causes of Scoliosis.
-They are divided into 4 main groups:
+There are different types of scoliosis and the types vary according to the causes of scoliosis.

-There are three degrees of Scoliosis.
+There are three degrees of scoliosis.
 These degrees can change over time so it is important to be regularly examined based on your OrthoNeuro Spine Specialists recommendation.

-The degrees of Scoliosis are:
+The degrees of scoliosis are:

-Mild.
-All curves with a deviation of up to 20 degrees are called mild or slight scoliosis.
+Mild – All curves with a deviation of up to 20 degrees are called mild or slight scoliosis.
 It is the most common degree of scoliosis.

-Moderate.
-All curves with deviation from 20 to 40 degrees.
+Moderate – All curves with deviation from 20 to 40 degrees.

-Severe.
-Curves that have more than 40 degrees of deviation from the spine are considered severe scoliosis.
+Severe – Curves that have more than 40 degrees of deviation from the spine are considered severe scoliosis.

 Patients may be monitored over months or years to see if there are any changes in the curvature and if that change is causing other symptoms or limitations as well as the age of the patient.

-At OrthoNeuro, our Board Certified Spine Specialists offer a variety of treatment options based on your unique Scoliosis cause, curvature and progression.
+At OrthoNeuro, our Board Certified Spine Specialists offer a variety of treatment options based on your unique scoliosis cause, curvature, and progression.

 Treatment options can include: